Are your customers truly satisfied with your product or service?

 Unlike CSAT surveys, NPS surveys can be sent up to 30 days after the purchase.
 Since you’re trying to understand a customer’s feelings about your business in general (not a single interaction or a specific product), you might want to give them enough time to shape their opinion.

 If you’d like to learn more about NPS, check out the ultimate guide to using NPS surveys we’ve published on our blog.

 Customer Effort Score Survey (CES)

 Customer Effort Score surveys help you understand how easy it is to do business with you.

-These customer feedback forms are typically focused around the purchasing process, finding information on your website, or even resolving issues involving your products and services.
+These customer feedback forms typically focus on the purchasing process, on finding information on your website, or solving issues involving your products and services.

 Here is an example of a CES survey form:

-The data you collect from it is vital to maximizing conversions.
+The data you collect with it is crucial to maximize conversions.

 Think about it this way.
-Regardless of how great your products are, if any step of the buyer’s journey isn’t intuitive enough, you might be losing money.
+Regardless of how great your products are, if any step of the customer’s journey isn’t intuitive enough, you might lose money.